sveltese/.github/profile/README.md

 Sveltese is user-friendly, adaptable, and equips developers with the resources needed to build and maintain large-scale applications.

+## Authentication

+Svelte SE uses is using Prisma, Lucia and Postgres, as well as nodemailer and mailpit, to create a drop in authentication system.

 ## Installation

 ```